Reporting Florida Sexual Abuse and Assault

 - Information about the laws in your area

-Pursuing Compensation in Sexual Abuse Cases
+Pursuing Compensation For Sexual Abuse With a Civil Lawsuit

-Florida survivors of sexual abuse can seek compensation for damages that they incur because of the abuse by filing a civil lawsuit against the perpetrator or against an organization that sought to cover up the abuse.
-Some of the damages that victims may recover through this process include:- Expenses for past and ongoing mental health therapy
+Florida survivors of sexual abuse can seek compensation for damages they incur because of abuse by filing a civil lawsuit against the perpetrator or against an organization that sought to cover up the abuse.
+Some of the damages that victims may recover through the civil litigation process include:

 - Emotional and physical pain and suffering